PuddleduckProductions/MysticForestParkRanger/Documentation/docs/Tutorials/interaction.md

 ## Setting up Interactions
 If whatever scene you're working in doesn't have the spacebar appearing over interactions, you need to add interactions.

 There's a quick prefab for you: the UI prefab in Assets/Scripts/CharacterController.
-Drag that in along with PlayerObjects, and assuming you have a
+Drag that in along with PlayerObjects, and assuming you have only one Camera tagged "MainCamera", you should be good to go.

 ![UI prefab](~/assets/images/interactions/interactionUI.png)